What Makes a Happy Workplace?

 What helps create a happy working environment?

 So many things.
-Don’t know where to start.
+I don’t know where to start.
 But people that use the space must become part of the conversation, they must feel involved in the decisions in how their workspace looks, feels and is used.

 What trends should we expect over the next year?

-Given how productive we have all been working from home, I think the idea of productivity being sitting at a desk in a office, 5 days a week for nine hours is unlikely.
-I suspect some degree of flexability in the workplace will continue.
-For instance working from the office 3 days a week and 2 days a week from home.
-It is actually something I have been campaigning for a long time, as it gives a better work like balance without decreasing the amount of work done.
+COVID-19 has taught us that there is freedom for us to reimagine what work looks like, and where it is located.
+Given how productive we have all been working from home, I think the idea of productivity being sitting at a desk in an office, five days a week for nine hours is unlikely.
+I suspect some degree of flexibility in the workplace will continue.
+For instance working from the office three days a week and two days a week from home.
+Although I believe the preference for interacting in person remains.
+However, rather than having an office which is typically focussed on desk space it will be much focused on collaboration, connectivity and culture.

 What is your favourite piece from the Le Ster Collection, Light the Grey?